 I've come to the conclusion that practical ROP is just harder on ARM64 than on x86-64.
 Now I'm no ROP historian, but maybe the technique was first discovered on an architecture with stack-based returns.
 I don't know, a part of me just feels like it was made for the x86 architecture family.

-and things are getting a bit hairy, just remember that it could
+things are getting a bit hairy, just remember that it could be

-be worse.
-Instead, you could be knee-deep crafting an ARM64 ROP
+worse.
+Instead, you could be knee-deep crafting an ARM64 ROP chain